Bedsores and Death - Can Bedsores Lead to Death?

 In stage 4, the pressure ulcer is marked by large-scale soft tissue loss.
 It penetrates healthy layers of skin.
 The skin may pull apart to expose bone or muscle tissue.
 In the deepest recesses of the open wound, the dead skin typically appears brownish-yellow.

 If a bedsore is left untreated until it reaches stage 4, death is a possibility.
-Unfortunately, deaths due to untreated bedsores are far too common in nursing homes and other care facilities.
+Unfortunately, deaths due to untreated bedsores are far too common in nursing homes and other care facilities and this could potentially be a type of abuse due to negligence.

 What causes bedsores in a nursing home?